 The Company does not have sufficient financial resources to undertake the complete development of its exploration properties without further inputs of financial resources.
 Development of the exploration properties will therefore depend on the Company's existing cash on-hand and its ability to obtain additional financing through means such as joint ventures, debt financings, equity financings, or other means.
-The reader should refer to the "Going Concern" disclosure under the Risk Factors section of this MD&A and Note 1 of the audited financial statements for the year-ended December 31, 2017.
+The reader should refer to the "Going Concern" disclosure under the Risk Factors section of this MD&A and Note 1 of the unaudited condensed interim consolidated financial statements for the six-month period ended June 30, 2018 and the audited financial statements for the year-ended December 31, 2017.